 11. Conservatism advocates a more natural way of life, like that of our great grandparents: stuff like gardening, home canning, respect for the land and other basics.
 Conservatism implies a measure of self-sufficiency, as well as taking care of your neighbors.

 12. Help for those in need.
 The purpose of a society is to take care of all its members.
 Why bother otherwise?
 We are a nation based on abundance, and there is plenty to go around, especially if we’re talking about food, shelter, clothing and health care.
 Many of my fellow conservatives these days say they read the Bible.
 Remember this part?
 “Amen I say to you, as long as you did it to one of these my least brethren, you did it to me.”

 13. Respect Life.
 That means not encouraging or compelling killing, and creating a culture of respect for the mystery of existence.
-Build a memorial in Washington and in every state capital to the many people who committed no crime and who were given the death penalty.
+Build a memorial in Washington and in every state capitol to the many people who committed no crime and who were given the death penalty.

 14. Tell the truth.
 Stop believing lies.

 Yours & truly,

 Weekly Horoscope for Friday, October 29, 2010, #837 – BY ERIC FRANCIS